Torre del Oro, Sevilla

 SEE TRAVELOGUE FOR MORE PHOTOS.

-Once covered by golden tiles, this almost round tower was used to protect the harbour, with a chain that closed its entrance.
+Once covered by golden tiles (hence the name - Torre del Oro), this almost round tower was used to protect the harbour, with a chain that closed its entrance.
 Today, it houses the Naval Museum.

 Interesting museum of the exploration of the new world, ancient mariner tools, models of old ships, including those that Columbus used.
 Views up and down the river.